 There’s an interesting incident behind this shot.
 While on our desert traverse, we saw an eagle devouring a common crane.
 Prashant (my friend) was so excited, he immediately fell on his stomach and started crawling towards the eagle with his camera.
-But I chose to remain in the truck since I wasn’t equipped for wild life photography.
-Pura bhai, our truck driver and guide for the day, insisted me to try for a shot.
+But I chose to remain in the truck since I wasn’t equipped for wildlife photography.
+Pura bhai, our truck driver, and guide for the day, insisted me to try for a shot.
 When I shook my head, he said, “kya saab, (the rest translated in English) when something like once in a lifetime event unfolds before your eyes, how can you neglect to capture it despite having a camera?”
-I tried to explain to him that the lens I had was an wide angle and cannot be used for wild life.
+I tried to explain to him that the lens I had was a wide angle and cannot be used for wildlife.
 But he didn’t seem to understand because my Hindi was so poor.
 Frustrated with my lack of interest, he simply grabbed my camera and started crawling behind Prashant.

-It was funny to see two men crawling on the ground as if they were on war zone.
-Finally after all the crawling and clicking, Pura bhai came away with a lot of photographs, but unfortunately nothing were usable.
+It was funny to see two men crawling on the ground as if they were in the war zone.
+Finally after all the crawling and clicking, Pura bhai came away with a lot of photographs, but unfortunately, nothing was usable.
 Pura bhai isn’t a complete man, after all.
-He don’t know how to operate a camera!!
+He doesn’t know how to operate a camera!!

 After the eagle flew away with its prey, I walked to the spot and clicked the above pic.